recc-tech/tech/README.md

 # RECC Tech
-Welcome to the River's Edge production team repository!
-For the MCR documentation, see the [wiki](https://github.com/recc-tech/tech/wiki).
+Welcome to the River's Edge Production Team repository!
+For Production Team documentation, see the [wiki](https://github.com/recc-tech/tech/wiki).